 In late December into early January, the primary activity will be whales migrating back to the area and males who are going from pod to pod to find females with which they can mate.
 Their activity may increase as other males migrate into the area.
 More competition for female attention means more active male whales.

-There is more activity during mid-day whale watching tours, as the waters begin to get rougher.
+There is more activity during mid-day whale watching tours as the waters begin to get rougher.

 The afternoon and early evening have the most activity thanks to the high tides and increased winds.
 It may be a more bumpy ride, but the sights and activities of the whales will be worth riding the waves.

-Types of Whales At Cabo
+Types of Whales in Cabo San Lucas

 Gray Whales are another often-sighted species in Magdalena Bay, near Los Cabos.
 The Grays tend to nest near shore, so there’s a chance you can see them without hitting the waters, but the Cabo whale watching season is always enjoyed most from a boat.